 “Judy Garland acclaimed as Miss Show Business” – 1952

-June 29, 1934: The first night of a planned two-week engagement for “The Gumm Sisters” in Colorado, at the Blakeland Inn in Littleton, Denver.
-The club had been raided by the police the previous night and even though it was closed, the owner stayed open for himself and his friends and was so impressed by the girls that he paid them for the week and also got them a booking in Colorado Springs.
+June 29, 1934: The first night of a planned two-week engagement for “The Gumm Sisters” in Colorado, at the Blakeland Inn in Littleton, Colorado.
+The club had been raided by the police the previous night and even though it was closed, the owner, Ova Elijah Stephens, stayed open for himself and his friends and was so impressed by the girls that he paid them for the week and also got them a booking in Colorado Springs.

 June 29, 1939: Judy’s first public performance, and first radio performance, of “Over The Rainbow” took place when she appeared on the NBC Radio show “Maxwell House Coffee Time – Good News.”
 The show, which was the last of the season, was devoted to The Wizard of Oz, promoting its upcoming August release.
 The show pretended to go behind the scenes of the making of the film.
 It’s the only time, that we know of, in which Judy actually flubbed the lyrics to “Over The Rainbow.”